semaphoreci/semaphore/docs/docs/using-semaphore/rbac.md

 Semaphore manages roles on two levels:

-- [Organization](#org): these roles allow users to perform various organizational tasks.
+- [Organization](#org): these roles allow users to perform various organizational actions.
 Users need to be added to the organization before they can access projects.
 - [Project](#project): these roles give access to a [project](./projects) within the organization.
 Users need to have access to the repository connected to the project.

 Roles can be gained in three ways:

 - **Direct**: you can directly assign up to one organization role and one project role to the user
-- **Group**: you add users to [groups](#org-groups).
+- **Group**: you can grant roles to [groups](#org-groups).
 Group members gain the role assigned to the group
-- **Repository**: users with access to repositories linked to projects may gain [project roles](#project)
+- **Repository**: users may gain project permissions based on their roles in the related repository (only on GitHub)

 ![RBAC authentication relations](./img/rbac-diagram.jpg)

 ### Permissions are additive {#additive}

 Permissions are additive.
-Users gaining permissions through multiple ways obtain the sum of all the permissions.
+Users gaining permissions through multiple ways obtain the combined total of all permissions.

-For example, let's say Ana has [admin](#org-admin) role in the organization.
-This gives her admin access to all the projects in the organization.
-If someone gives her the [reader](#project-reader) role in one project, she is still admin to that project.
+For example, let's say Pam has [admin](#org-admin) role in the organization.
+This gives her unfettered access to all the projects in the organization.
+If Kevin gives her the [reader](#project-reader) role in one project, she is still effectively admin in that project.
 In other words, roles never substract permissions.

 ## Organization roles {#org}

 Organization roles control what actions the users may perform in Semaphore.
 Users need to be added to the organization via their GitHub or BitBucket usernames before they can be granted a role.
 Only users who are part of the organization can log in to Semaphore.

 The only exception is when a user is added via the [Okta integration](./okta).

 ### Member {#org-member}